yuli1102/Robotic-Inspection-Command-Keywords-RICKs-v2.0/README.md

 ## Citation
 If you use this repository, please cite the following paper.
+This paper has just been submitted to the EAAI.
+The citation will be updated later.

 Li, Y., Dong, P., Yao, S., & Qin, R. (2024).
-An sEMG-based Subject-independent Classification Network for Human-Robot Systems.arXiv preprint arXiv....
+An sEMG-based Subject-independent Classification Network for Human-Robot Systems.

 ~~~~
 @article{li2023multi,
   title={An sEMG-based Subject-independent Classification Network for Human-Robot Systems},
   author={Li, Yu and Dong, Penghao and Yao, Shanshan and Qin, Ruwen},
-  journal={arXiv},
   year={2024},
 }
 ~~~~